 Can you fix my old tattoo?

 Definitely!
-Our expertise is in cover-up tattoos, but keep in mind that such tattoos will be bigger and feature darker colors to camouflage the older tattoo.
+Our expertise is in cover-up tattoos, but keep in mind that such tattoos will be more prominent and feature darker colors to camouflage the older tattoo.
 We also do laser tattoo removal, so if you want to go for that before getting a tattoo, check our website out!

 What should I wear for the procedure?